tigranv/Useful_Examples_C-Sharp/Integral Calculator/README.md

 ![integration1](https://cloud.githubusercontent.com/assets/24522089/22184491/f048c876-e0eb-11e6-8795-24f47406c05f.PNG)

-> The Code for Integral Calculation is
+> The Code for Integral Calculation is (You can use it to calculate the integral of any  function(infinite))

 ```c#
 public class MathFunctions